 As an instructional designer, you may be asked to create a course on a variety of topics including neurophysics, business law, financial operations, marketing processes, corporate procedures, and more.
 In most cases, the instructional designer is not the domain expert of the content.
 Just because you know something does not mean that you can effectively teach something!

-Inversely, remember that SME's are not instructional designers nor are the always effective instructors.
+Inversely, remember that SMEs are not instructional designers nor are they always effective instructors.
 This is where you come into play.
-As an instructional designer your role is to gather, organize, and deliver content from SME's to your learners in a manner that elicits learning and performance outcomes.
+As an instructional designer your role is to gather, organize, and deliver content from the SME to your learners in a manner that elicits performance outcomes.

 Image: Role of Subject Matter Expert

 #1: Be Prepared Do your homework!
 After scheduling an in person (or Zoom) interview with your SME, gather as much information you can about the subject matter.
-Feel free to reach out to the SME before-hand and ask for resources that you can review.
-This will impressive your SME and help build that relationship of trust.
-Organize your notes before the interview and be sure document a specific list of questions.
-When you show up ready, you not only save yourself some time, but you send the message that you respect and value your SME’s time.
+Feel free to reach out to the SME before-hand and ask for resources to review.
+This will impress your SME and help build that relationship of trust.
+Organize your notes before the interview and be sure to document a specific list of questions.
+When you show up ready, you not only save some time, but you send the message that you respect and value your SME’s time.
 This helps start things off on the right foot!

 #2: Record Your Interview

 During the interview with your SME, you will need to take notes.
-However, if you are hyper focused on recording detailed notes you may note really connect or listen to your SME.
+However, if you are hyper-focused on note taking you may not listen to your SME.
 For this purpose, we recommend that you record your interview with the permission of your SME.
-You can record this with a mic or simply with a smart phone which may feel much less intrusive.
-After the interview, you can listen and re-listen to the recorded interview.
+You can record this with a mic or phone which may feel less intrusive.
+After the interview, you can re-listen to the recorded interview.
 This will allow you to catch things that you might have missed initially.